 Ruta Enoturística del Priorat: Tarragona, Cataluña

-Wine lovers will absolutely love this route as it takes you through the stunning top-quality wine-producing region of Priorat, where vineyards are surrounded by hundreds of pine trees, small villages and gushing streams of clear, running water.
+Wine lovers will absolutely adore this route!
+It takes you through the stunning top-quality wine-producing region of Priorat, where vineyards are surrounded by hundreds of pine trees, small villages, and gushing streams of clear, running water.
 Wine is the common denominator that attracts tourism to the region.
-This route is situated in the south of the region of Cataluña, close to the Mediterranean, and despite its harsh environment, it has become one of the most important wine-producing areas of the country.
+This route is in Cataluña, close to the Mediterranean.
+Despite its harsh environment, it is one of the most important wine-producing areas of the country.